Chicken Parmesan is a classic Italian favorite, breaded and baked with an easy marinara sauce, Parmesan and mozzarella in just 30 minutes!

 This is a great recipe that will taste like your favorite restaurant, but you can even meal prep it making it all the way through the breading process then freezing the chicken breasts and baking them off at a later date.

-Make sure to allow for extra baking time because the chicken will be frozen, and preheat the oven to 25 degrees lower to allow for the breading to cook without burning.
+Make sure to allow for extra baking time because frozen chicken takes a little longer to cook, and preheat the oven to 250º to allow for the breading to cook without burning.

 Create a free account to Save Recipes

 - Chicken: Look for boneless chicken breast cutlets.
 You can use thawed or fresh from the butcher’s table.
 If there is skin, try to remove the skin before breading.
 We’ll be using vegetable oil to keep each piece of chicken from sticking.
 Just don’t forget to season with salt!

 - Breadcrumbs: We are using panko breadcrumb mixture in this recipe.
 You can make your own seasoned breadcrumbs by adding a teaspoon of Italian herb.
 You’ll mix them in a shallow bowl for a personalized breading mixture!